home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### category_registry.async_update

 The category registry must be modified in the event loop thread.
 There is no sync API for the category registry.
 Use `hass.add_job` to schedule a function in the event loop that calls `category_registry.async_update`.

+#### device_registry.async_update_device

+The device registry must be modified in the event loop thread.
+There is no sync API for the device registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `device_registry.async_update_device`.

+#### device_registry.async_remove_device

+The device registry must be modified in the event loop thread.
+There is no sync API for the device registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `device_registry.async_remove_device`.

+#### entity_registry.async_get_or_create

+The entity registry must be modified in the event loop thread.
+There is no sync API for the entity registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `entity_registry.async_get_or_create`.

+#### entity_registry.async_remove

+The entity registry must be modified in the event loop thread.
+There is no sync API for the entity registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `entity_registry.async_remove`.

+#### entity_registry.async_update_entity

+The entity registry must be modified in the event loop thread.
+There is no sync API for the entity registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `entity_registry.async_update_entity`.